The 10 Friendliest Towns In The US

 Orange Beach, Alabama

-Located on the Alabama gulf coast, Orange Beach is a classy city beach that ranks as one of the most expensive towns to purchase a house.
+Located on the Alabama Gulf Coast, Orange Beach is a classy city beach that ranks as one of the most expensive towns in which to purchase a house.
 Orange Beach is known for its dolphins, island cruises, and being a hub for watersport activities.
 Find everything from surfing schools and shacks like Tambo’s Surf Shack to ski jet and boat rentals recommended to you by friendly locals that will show you around the waters and point you to the best activities.
 It’s one of the coolest towns in America with summer beach vibes, while business owners and residents strive to leverage the unique mix of small-town feelings as their selling advantage.
-The town also lists the best beach town in America and makes the perfect family escape thanks to its amusement parks and endless activities.
+The town is also listed as the best beach town in America and makes the perfect family escape thanks to its amusement parks and endless activities.

 Telluride, Colorado